-Mackinac Island is also one of the most eco-friendly and sustainable islands in the world, due to its automobile ban, heavy use of composting and recycling, and sustainable food practices.
+Mackinac Island is also one of the most eco-friendly and sustainable islands globally due to its automobile ban, heavy use of composting and recycling, and sustainable food practices.

 Shepler’s Ferry is my preferred ferry service to the island.
 Departing from both St. Ignace and Mackinaw City, the ferry reaches the island in under 25 minutes.
 Guests can go above or below deck to see incredible views of the island, the Mackinac Bridge, and other vessels traversing the Straits of Mackinac.